bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: delete(lang=None)

-      Delete the translations of the context's purview in a language.
+      Delete the translations of the :class:`Context`\ 's :term:`purview` in a language.

       Deletes the translations for the :attr:`translatable fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
-      context's purview in a language.
+      :class:`Context`\ 's :term:`purview` in a language.

       :param lang: The language to delete the translations in.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.
+      :raise ValueError: If the language code is not supported.

       .. testsetup:: delete_0